top of page

 * Hybrid: with some participants in person and some via Zoom.

-Kristin is a full-time Storyteller, Speaker and the recipient of National Storytelling Network’s International Story Bridge Award for her work across cultures.
+Kristin is a also an International Storyteller, Speaker and the recipient of National Storytelling Network’s International Story Bridge Award for her work across cultures.
 She has presented and performed on 5 continents and 20 countries from Albania to Bali to Colombia to France to Kenya and her favorite so far, Iran.

 She is also a Storytelling Consultant at the World Bank where she teaches upper-level staff how to tell the human stories behind the data.
 Kristin is the author of three books, most recently A Bridge of Stories which chronicles her journey creating and facilitating a decolonized seven year volunteer literacy project in Belize in which she returned banned stories to their rightful owners.
 Kristin was also a finalist in TED Talks Talent Search, watch by clicking.
 You can learn more about her latest work here: www.steeryourstory.com